iszczesniak/cpp/references/index.md

 we can't change what the reference is bound to anyway.
 Nonetheless, it's called the const reference for short; no need to say it's an lvalue reference to const data.

+The const reference was introduced so that the data can be referenced read-only.
+For instance, a function can accept an argument by const reference, thus ensuring that the argument will not be modified.
+Furthermore, in order to let a function accept a temporary (i.e., an rvalue) as an argument, C++98 stated:

+**A const reference can bind not only to an lvalue, but to an rvalue too.**

 Here are some examples: